Rafacv23/F1-api/README.md

-# 🏎️ F1 Connect API | Your free api, ready for development
+# 🏎️ F1api.dev | Your free & open source F1 api, ready for development

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->